vojtapolasek/vojtux/Readme.md

 Kickstart documentation can be found at <https://pykickstart.readthedocs.io/en/latest/kickstart-docs.html>.

-Clone this repository and modify the ks.cfg file as needed. then run
+Clone this repository and modify the ks.cfg file as needed.

+Warning!
+You need to configure the root password and the user password before you can proceed with the installation.
+The password is not provided in the default kickstart file for security reasons, make up your own!
+Modify two first lines of the kickstart file, an example follows configuring the "root" as the root password and "user" as the default user password:

+rootpw root

+user --groups=wheel --name=agora --password=user --plaintext --gecos="Agora participant"

+ Then run

 sudo ./prepare_iso.sh